Nathalie Jalabert-Doury has "excellent knowledge and skills" in competition law, along with a "very good client network in this area".

-Nathalie Jalabert Doury is the head of antitrust and competition in the Paris office.
+Nathalie Jalabert-Doury is the head of antitrust and competition in the Paris office.

 She is recognised as a leading lawyer by a number of publications and recommended for her "in-depth knowledge of competition proceedings and investigation procedures and strong antitrust and cartel experience" and for "combining legal expertise with the ability to see the big picture" (The Legal 500).
 Clients say that she "is very tenacious and has good contacts with the authorities, and lots of innovative ideas" (Chambers).

-She is a recognised expert in the field of dawn raids, advising companies on the upstream preparation and management of inspections by the European Commission and National Competition Authorities.
-She has authored a well-known practical guide intended for legal departments on antitrust inspections and she regularly speaks at conferences on this subject.
+She is a recognised expert in the field of dawn raids, advising companies on the upstream preparation and management of inspections by the European Commission and national competition authorities.
+She has authored a well-known practical guide intended for legal departments on antitrust inspections, and she regularly speaks at conferences on this subject.

-Her expertise has developed over a period of 20 years advising companies in a number of cartel, resale price maintenance and dominance cases.
+Her expertise has developed over 20 years spent advising companies in a number of cartel, resale price maintenance and dominance cases.
 She has been involved in several high-profile cartel cases including the cement and plasterboard cartel cases, as well as many others in a wide range of industries (packaging, interest rates, construction, air freight, food, etc) and she also regularly appears before the French Competition Authority in bid-rigging investigations and resale price maintenance cases (perhaps most notably, in the luxury products sector).